Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 If the issue concerns hardware, use `hw-probe` (if it's not available, please download [hw-probe](https://linux-hardware.org/?view=howto)), run it using the following command `sudo -E hw-probe -all -upload`, and add the URL link.

+**Partition information**

+For problems regarding partitioning, open Partition Manager, highlight the device where Calamares installed distribution, and take a screenshot.

+- If a screenshot is not possible, take a photo.

-**System logs**
+**Boot logs**

-Include the following log files to your issue.
+For problems with the distribution initialization process, include the following log files for your issue.

 - `/var/log/rc.log`
 - `/var/log/dmesg`
 - `/var/log/boot.log`

+**System logs**

+For problems with the distribution (overall), include the following log files.

 - `/var/log/syslog`

-**Other logs**
+**Desktop logs**

-Include the following log files to your issue.
+For problems with the graphical session, include the following log files.

 - `~/.local/share/sddm/wayland-session.log`
 - `~/.local/share/sddm/xorg-session.log`
+- `~/.desktop-config.log`

+**Installation logs**

-For problems during the installation with Calamares, include the following additional file.
+For problems during the installation with Calamares, include the following log file.

 > Please note that this file is only available in the Live session.

 - `~/.cache/calamares/session.log`

-**Partition information**

-Open Partition Manager, highlight the device where Calamares installed distribution, and take a screenshot.

-- If a screenshot is not possible, take a photo.
+---

+_*Disclaimer*: Please report issues to the appropriate developer(s).
+Nitrux is a Linux distribution that comprises dozens of Free and Open Source Software projects._